Toyota in Formula One

 Panasonic Toyota Racing was a Formula One team owned by the Japanese automobile manufacturer Toyota Motor Corporation and based in Cologne, Germany.
-Toyota announced their plans to participate in Formula One in 1999, and after extensive testing with their initial car, dubbed the TF101, the team made their debut in 2002.
+Toyota announced their plans to join Formula One in 1999, and after extensive testing with their initial car, dubbed the TF101, the team made their debut in 2002.
 The new team grew from Toyota's long-standing Toyota Motorsport GmbH organisation, which had previously competed in the World Rally Championship and the 24 Hours of Le Mans.
-Despite a point in their first-ever race, Toyota never won a Grand Prix, their best finish being second position, which they achieved five times.
+Despite a point in their first-ever race, Toyota never won a Grand Prix, their best finish being second, which they achieved five times.

 Toyota drew criticism for their lack of success, as they never managed to win a Grand Prix with one of the sport's biggest budgets along with being the world's largest car manufacturer.
 Toyota was a well-funded team, but despite this, strong results had never been consistent.

 On 4 November 2009, Toyota announced its immediate withdrawal from Formula One, ending the team's involvement in the sport after eight consecutive seasons.

+On 11 October 2024, Toyota announced a technical support deal with the Haas F1 Team, which would continue to receive power units and other components from Ferrari.

 Racing history

-1957–2002: Origins
+1957–2002: origins

 Toyota made an early entrance into motorsport when a Toyopet Crown entered the Round Australia Trial in 1957.
 The Formula One team's roots can be traced to a later development in 1972, when Swede Ove Andersson's Andersson Motorsport team used a Toyota Celica 1600GT in the RAC Rally in Great Britain.
 The team was later renamed Toyota Team Europe and then, after being bought by Toyota in 1993, Toyota Motorsport GmbH.
 The rally team won four World Rally Championship drivers' titles, most notably with Carlos Sainz, as well as three constructors' titles.
 The FIA banned the team from competition for 12 months at the end of 1995 for running illegal parts, causing the team unable to race at next season (Toyota's official regional teams entered the Celica GT-Four the next season, but the suspension meant they were ineligible for manufacturer's points).
 Toyota continued to win rallies after their return in 1997, but did not achieve the same level of dominance.